 Generally, when a foreign person engages in a trade or business in the United States, all income from sources in the

 United States other than fixed or determinable annual or periodical (FDAP) income (for example, interest, dividends, rents,

-and certain similar amounts)

-effectively connected with a U.S. trade or business.
+and certain similar amounts) is considered income effectively connected with a U.S. trade or business.
 FDAP income may or

-and similar amounts from U.S. sources are effectively connected with a U.S. trade
+and similar amounts from U.S. sources are effectively connected with a U.S. trade or business include whether:

 The income is from assets used in, or held for use in, the conduct of that trade or business, or